Rusty crayfish: As an invasive species

 The larger size and aggressive nature of rusty crayfish that have been introduced to a body of water makes it harder for them to be preyed upon by native species of fish, which are not accustomed to crayfish fighting them back.
 Instead of running away like the native crayfish species do when they come in contact with a predator, the rusty crayfish will take an attack stance with its claws raised above its head, which will generally scare away most predatory fish.
 Additionally, adult rusty crayfish can be too large for some fish to consume.
 Because the rusty crayfish are able to avoid predators fairly well, their population in these new aquatic ecosystems was able to grow extremely quickly and within twenty years the rusty crayfish population had exploded and become an invasive species in the Northern United States and parts of Canada.
 Because these rusty crayfish populations have basically taken over the natives species' habitats and forced them out of their homes, many populations of native crayfish have experienced drastic decline over the past fifty years and the rusty crayfish has become the dominant species in much of the Midwestern United States.

+A number of introduction vectors have been responsible for the spread of rusty crayfish outside their natural range, including bait bucket discharge from recreational anglers, intentional releases by lake shoreline residents for nuisance weed control, biological supply and pet trades, and natural dispersal.
+Introductions into the John Day River Basin, Oregon, are speculated to be the result of its use in the biological curriculum of schools, which were released at the end of the school year.

 Control efforts

+A number of different control strategies are possible for crayfish, each with their own challenges.
 While chemicals that kill crayfish exist, none are specific to rusty crayfish.
 Harvesting for consumption is expected to solely impact the adult population.
 Once a population of rusty crayfish is introduced to a body of water, it may be very difficult to completely eradicate them.
 Therefore, the best control strategy is to try to prevent any further spread of the rusty crayfish.
 The best methods to prevent spread of invasive species are to learn to identify them, and to avoid using invasive species as bait or to otherwise transport them to bodies of water where they are not already present.

+In the European Union, it is included in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.